google-deepmind/sonnet/README.md

 outside of the cloned repository) and that you have uninstalled Sonnet prior to installing the wheel file.

+If you'd like to contribute to Sonnet, be sure to review the [contribution guidelines.](https://github.com/deepmind/sonnet/blob/master/CONTRIBUTING.md)

 ## Usage Example

 The following code constructs a Linear module and connects it to multiple